Graham-Broughton/Mushroom-Classifier/README.md

 ## TODO List

 - [x] train model to an acceptable accuracy
+- [x] create working docker image
+- [x] implement fastapi in docker image and deploy on Google Run
+- [x] logic to save hash of phone number and received image in BigQuery
+- [ ] make a CI/CD pipeline with parameterized env vars
 - [ ] create tests
-- [ ] make a database and logic for user images and ID
 - [ ] web scraper for MO images
 - [ ] implement terraform?